-Eucalyptus gregsoniana, Wolgan Snow Gum is a tall shrub or small tree reaching a height of six metres.
-In the wild plants often develop mallee growth habit with multiple trunks.
-Cultivated specimens usually confine themselves to a single trunk.
+Eucalyptus gregsoniana, Wolgan Snow Gum is a tall shrub or small tree reaching a height of six metres, often seen as a mallee.

 The bark is smooth, white or grey and shed in ribbons.

 Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
 In this species, juvenile leaves are grey-green, lanceolate to falcate, to 13 cm long and 4.5 cm wide.
 Adult leaves are 10 cm long and 2.5 centimetres wide, lanceolate, leathery and grey-green on both surfaces.
 The minor veins of leaves are almost parallel with the prominent mid vein – a useful identifying feature.

 The primary inflorescence of “eucalypts” (Angophora / Corymbia / Eucalyptus) is an umbellaster (an umbel-like cluster of flowers).
 In the flowers of Corymbia and Eucalyptus, the petals and sepals are fused into the distinctive calyptra / operculum (bud cap) which is shed when the flower opens (in some species, 2 bud caps (opercula) are shed).
 The flowers are conspicuously staminate – where many stamens are basically taking over the role of the petals, all surrounding one central carpel.
 In this species, flowers are carried in umbellasters of 7-11.
 Flowers are 1 cm across, white and appear in spring.